ainsu23/shiny-examples/README.md

   - Solves excercises from the book **[Mastering Shiny](https://mastering-shiny.org/)**
   - Display different excercises from all chapters in one app with the use of modules and others strategies learned with this book.

+- [] bingo in R: This app contains a easy way to play bingo with friends